Quaternion-Domain Super MDS for Robust 3D Localization: Conclusion

-Another practical scenario arises when the angle measurements in the network are partially unavailable, resulting in a partially observed \ac{GEK} matrix.
-In this case, two different completion approaches can be considered.
-The first approach leverages the fact that the \ac{EDM} is fully observed.
-Classical \ac{MDS} algorithm can be applied to estimate the coordinates of \acp{TN}, from which the missing angle information can be inferred.
-The second approach exploits the sparsity of the \ac{GEK} matrix itself.
-A matrix completion method based on low-rank approximation can be directly applied to the sparse \ac{GEK} matrix.
-For the real-domain \ac{GEK} matrix used in the \ac{SMDS} algorithm, the method proposed in~\cite{shabat2012} is sufficient.
 However, this algorithm cannot be directly applied to the quaternion-domain \ac{GEK} matrix in \ac{QD-SMDS}.
 To address this, advanced quaternion matrix completion algorithms, such as those proposed in~\cite{Miao2019}, can be employed to recover the missing entries.
 As demonstrated in the simulation results presented later, the \ac{QD-SMDS} algorithm tends to outperform the \ac{SMDS} algorithm in scenarios where angle measurements are partially unavailable.
 This advantage arises from the fact that low-rank matrix completion methods generally yield better results when applied to large-scale matrices with lower rank.
 While both \ac{SMDS} and \ac{QD-SMDS} construct \ac{GEK} of size $M \times M$, the rank of the matrix in \ac{SMDS} is $3$, whereas in \ac{QD-SMDS} it is only $1$.
 This lower rank facilitates more accurate completion, thereby enhancing localization performance.
 Even when using classical matrix completion methods based on the nuclear norm, such as the one proposed in~\cite{shabat2012}, the \ac{QD-SMDS} algorithm is still expected to outperform the \ac{SMDS} algorithm.
 Although these methods cannot be directly applied to quaternion matrices, the quaternion-domain \ac{GEK} matrix can be decomposed into two complex-valued matrices, $\bm{Q}_{\mathrm{a}}$ and $\bm{Q}_{\mathrm{b}}$, via the Cayley-Dickson construction in~\eqref{eq:Cayley-Dickson}.
 Matrix completion is then performed separately on these two complex matrices.
 Since each has rank $2$, the completion tends to be more effective than applying the same algorithm directly to the rank-$3$ \ac{GEK} matrix in the \ac{SMDS} algorithm.
 In other words, \ac{QD-SMDS} inherently exhibits greater robustness to missing data due to its structural properties, as shown in the following section.